Please note that all information below can also be referred to at Insight Realty Group’s company website HERE.

 Frequently Asked Questions

-Do you charge Tenants an Application Fee or Cosigner Fee?
+Do you charge Tenants a Broker Fee?

 If I write you a check or fill out an application will you ‘hold’ the apartment for me?